Today’s post was written by Jared Spataro, general manager for Office.

 When we look back over the last few years of innovation in Excel and the various ideas that were sparked by enthusiasts in the Excel community, we are truly grateful.
 Excel is getting richer every day thanks to the love and deep insights that the community brings—thank you.

 For those of you looking to get the latest in Excel, we encourage you to visit the Office 365 website and get the latest for your organization or yourself.
-And if you want to stay connected to Excel and its community, read Excel blog posts, and send us ideas and suggestions for the next version of Excel through UserVoice.
 You can also follow Excel on Facebook and Twitter.